micllynn/mouseberry/README.md

 The script above procedurally generates an experiment where 40 tones from 0 to 20KHz stochastically occur with start times following a normal distribution around 5s.

-# Stored HDF5 data format
+# Stored data format: HDF5
 By default, mouseberry stores all data in a logical, hierarchical data structure which is dynamically adjusted based on the contents of the trial-types and events.